0xGingi/kagi-discord-bot/README.md

 # Create threads for results when needing to send more than one message (set to 'true' to automatically create threads)
 CREATE_THREADS_FOR_RESULTS=true

+# Comma-separated list of Discord user IDs that have unlimited queries (bypass all limits)
+UNLIMITED_QUERY_USERIDS=

 # Query Limits Configuration
 # Limits are per Discord user.
 Use -1 for unlimited.
 # Available periods: hourly, daily, weekly, monthly